woodruffw/kbs2/README.md

 All other subcommands, including custom subcommands, will cause the configured `error-hook` to run.

+The `error-hook` setting passes a single argument to its hook, which is a string representation of the error that occurred.

 Read the [Hooks](#hooks) documentation for more details.

 ### `reentrant-hooks` (default: `false`)